This FAQ explains what to expect of the Aria storage engine (below referred to only as 'Aria').

 What's the proper way to copy a Aria table from one place to another?

 XXX.frm : The definition for the table, used by MySQL.
 XXX.MYI : Aria internal information about the structure of the data and index and data for all indexes.
 XXX.MAD : The data.

-It's safe to copy all the Aria files to another directory or MySQL instance if any of the following holds:
+It's safe to copy all the Aria files to another directory or MariaDB instance if any of the following holds:

 - If you shutdown mysqld properly with 'mysqladmin shutdown', so that there is nothing for Aria to recover when it starts.